Karen Pierce / Metalsmith

 MY COMMUNITY ASSISTANCE PROJECTS IN BELIZE

-The photos and text below provide glimpses of some of my friends in Indian Church Village and the artisan training & educational scholarship projects I have been involved with there during the past 9 years.
+The photos and text below provide glimpses of some of my friends in Indian Church Village and the artisan training & educational scholarship projects I have been involved with there during the past 10 years.

 I first visited Indian Church Village and Lamanai with my husband in January 1998.
 There we met archaeologist Laura Howard, who was then working at Lamanai Outpost Lodge.
 Having an art and design background (my first career was commercial interior design/ architecture) and an interest in Maya culture, I mentioned to Laura my desire to attend an archaeology field school.
 A few months later I was back in Belize as a field school student at Lamanai studying Maya architecture.
 Here I met many other archaeologists, including Scott Simmons, who was there to set up a project to investigate Maya copper production at the Lamanai site.
 I have been a metalsmith working in copper since 1990, and I was fascinated by Scott’s project, so I volunteered to help him with his research the following summer.
 In the meantime, I went back to graduate school full time as a student of anthropology/archaeology.
 I first started to get to know people in the adjacent village of Indian Church while assisting Scott in his research in 1999.
 We worked in the field daily for 6 weeks and had some men from the village helping us cut trails in the bush.
 I got to know these men and many others from the village as well.
-They earned a very small amount of money for their hard labor and I was appalled by this.
+They earned a very small amount of money for their hard labor and I was shocked by this.
 It was the standard pay-rate for this type of work in Belize, but it seemed unjust to me.
 The people of Indian Church Village had so little and I wanted to do something to help them.
-I have been working with the people from Indian Church Village ever since.
+I was lucky to have the opportunity to do just this when in 2000, Dr. Elizabeth Graham, the director of the Lamanai site, was awarded a grant from Canada Funds for Local Initiatives.
+These funds allowed us to set up some training programs for the local villagers to train them in pottery reconstruction and other things at the Lamanai site.
+That year I helped train them in moldmaking and other craft skills.

 Karen Pierce